All-or-nothing defense a risky strategy for Michael Rosfeld, experts say

 Legal experts agree that Patrick Thomassey’s desire for jurors in the case against Michael Rosfeld to weigh just one option, first-degree murder, is tactical and calculated — and risky.

-Rosfeld is charged with criminal homicide in the June 19 killing of Antwon Rose.
+Rosfeld is charged with criminal homicide in the June 19 killing of Antwon Rose II.

-Allegheny County Common Pleas Judge Judge Alexander Bicket will issue a ruling on the request.
+Allegheny County Judge Judge Alexander Bicket will issue a ruling on the request.

 David Harris, a University of Pittsburgh law professor, called the tactic a gamble.
 He said Thomassey is betting all his chips on the idea that the evidence isn’t strong enough for a first-degree murder conviction.